 This blanket will be made of 2 layers (you can make it 3 layers depending on the thickness you want, like traditional quilts are made) of fabric, sewn together with quilting stitches.
 You can use batting, or flannel as the inner layer – this will give you a warmer blanket.

 The top is a pieced one and the bottom layer is a single piece of fabric.
 You can piece this layer too; you may have to, if you want a very large blanket.
 For the top, choose fabric pieces with a color theme that pleases.
-Check out this post on the different color combinations you can use, based on a color wheel.

 I am using various printed fabrics in different shades of indigo color for the top layer and a single color for the bottom.
 Solid colour makes the quilting stitches stand out, on printed fabric the quilting stitches almost disappear.

 There is a very simple criterion when selecting fabric for sewing patchwork or quilts – choose fabric with the same type, weight and care instructions.
 Other than that it is your choice.